CVS Business Rates

-Commercial Valuers and Surveyors (CVS) provides business rent and rates services to occupiers of commercial property in the United Kingdom.
-CVS has a team of business rates surveyors who are experienced at successfully lodging business rates appeals at the Valuation Office Agency.
-The firm is headquartered in Manchester, and has offices in Old Trafford, Greater Manchester, City of London and Bristol.
+Commercial Valuers and Surveyors (CVS or CVS Business Rates) was a British business that provided business rent and rates services to occupiers of commercial property in the United Kingdom.
+The company was acquired by Canadian Altus Group in 2017 and the business was merged with the Altus Groups business in the UK.

+CVS had a team of business rates surveyors who were experienced at successfully lodging business rates appeals at the Valuation Office Agency in the UK.
+The firm was headquartered in Manchester, and had offices in Old Trafford, Greater Manchester, City of London and Bristol.